rwieruch/blog_robinwieruch_content/d3-on-angular-reusable-components.md

 {{% header "D3 on Angular: Reusable Components" %}}

-{{% read_before "This tutorial is part 2 of 2 in the series."
-"Part 1:" "D3 on Angular: Small Multiples with Brushing" "http://www.robinwieruch.de/d3-angular-small-multiples-brushing/" %}}
+{{% read_before "This Angular tutorial is part 2 of 2 in the series."
+"Part 1:" "D3 on Angular: Small Multiples with Brushing" "https://www.robinwieruch.de/d3-angular-small-multiples-brushing/" %}}

 Components become more important these days.
 In the future you will get to hear more and more about Web Components, which get available in Angular 2.0 as well, to create different reusable components.
 While you already weave multiple angular directives into each other, there are only a few articles which describe this reusability with d3 directives.
 The article shows how you can achieve reusable components with D3 on Angular.